ErrorNull0/enZombiePatches/SnufkinZombiePatch/readme.txt

 2) Provides the option to enable zombie body harvesting for the Snufkin zombies.
 Go to the entityclassses.xml file to enable this.

+Version 1.2:
+- added latest zombies to enZombies biome spawning rules: zombieBogeyman, zombieCrispy, zombieDemolitionDerby, and zombieSpiderFeralBomber
+- enabled body harvseting for these newest zombies (use butchering tools)
+- enabled body harvesting for HellFlyer and HellShocker (use disassemble tools)

 Version 1.1:
 - removed reference to wasteland game animal spawning